ImperialCollegeLondon/VeriTINY/anv17/README.md

 ```

 The Expression type is a tuple consisting of an Operator, a NetIdentifier list identifying the outputs of the operation, and a NetIdentifier list identifying the operands.
 The Inputs and Outputs fields are self explanatory, they are the inputs and outputs of the module represented by the TLogic record instance.
+Each expression can only have one output, therefore it is planned to change the output NetIdentifier list to just NetIdentifier in the future.
 The Wires field is a list of all intermediate nets in the module, such as ones explicitly declared by the user via the `wire` keyword, or as a result of temporary net generation for concatenation in `LogicBlockGen`.

 The `Net` type encapsulates a mapping from bus indices to to logic levels.
 Its definition is given below.